Should You Send Your CV as a PDF or Doc File?

 If you don’t have Microsoft Word, you can also save a Word (.docx) version of a Google Doc (which is free to use).

-It’s worth noting that there may be formatting issues when converting from one format to another, so ask someone with access to Word to check your CV to make sure there are no formatting changes.
+It’s worth noting that there may be formatting issues when converting from one format to another, so ask someone with access to Word to check your resume to make sure there are no formatting changes.

 What to include in your CV file name